Characters of Casualty: Val Kildare

 Valentine "Val" Kildare, played by accredited actor Gary Lucy, appeared in the tenth episode of series 29, which was originally broadcast on 15 November 2014.
 The episode was the first of three standalone episodes the show aired during the twenty-ninth series.

 The casting was announced on 2 July 2014 that former EastEnders and Hollyoaks star, Gary Lucy, would be appearing in one of three upcoming standalone episodes that would air in November.
 Radio Times described the character as "a loveable rogue, born charmer and conman who exists very much on the wrong side of the tracks" and revealed that the episode, featuring Lucy, would revolve around a murder mystery.
 The show's series producer, Erika Hossington, announced that established character Lily Chao (Crystal Yu) would be the main character in the first standalone episode and that the episode would air on 1 November 2014, written by Jeff Povey.
 Hossington continued to talk about the episode's setting, "It's a great episode and it's all set at night.
 The hospital is empty, so it feels like a very ghostly place and that really feeds into the story that we're telling.
 It's brilliant and it feels very different."
 The character was not announced until the episode's cast list was revealed.

 Yu revealed that herself and Amanda Henderson (who plays Robyn Miller) were very "giggly" whilst filming with Lucy, but she described him as a "wonderful" actor.
 Lucy also commented on his casting, stating: "I'm so pleased to be part of this fantastic stand-alone episode of Casualty.
 It's a well-written and directed piece with a strong set of regular characters.
 I had huge fun playing a different character in the longest running hospital drama.
 Tune in to watch the mystery unfold!"
 Spoiler pictures were released on 13 November that showed Lucy's scenes as Val.
 It was revealed that Val would be suspected of murder by Lily.

 What's on TV described Val as "dodgy", "eye candy", "smooth-talking", and "shifty", while Digital Spy described him as "mysterious".

 Luka Malinovsky

 Luka Malinovsky, played by Tom Mulheron, made his first appearance in episode 20 of series 34, broadcast on 18 January 2020.
 Luka is the son of Lev Malinovsky (Uriel Emil) and Faith Cadogan (Kirsty Mitchell), who is diagnosed with a cancerous brain tumour that is close to his brain stem.
 He is booked in for a surgery performed by Zsa Zsa Harper-Jenkinson (Sharon Gless), but the surgery has to be cancelled due to Zsa Zsa finding more tumour in his brain.

+Natalia Malinovsky

+Natalia Malinovsky, played by Lollie McKenzie, made her first appearance in episode 20 of series 34, broadcast on 18 January 2020.
+Zoe Brough took over the role from the series 36 episode titled "Never Alone", which was broadcast on 28 May 2022.